Local & Regional Involvement

 Washington Metropolitan Transit Authority (WMATA)

 WMATA provides Metrobus and Metrorail service in DC, Maryland, and Virginia.
-NCPC’s Executive Director was appointed to the Metro Board of Directors in 2010 as an alternate, one of four federal posts established in accordance with federal law P.L.
+NCPC’s Executive Director serves as a voting member on the Washington Metropolitan Area Transit Authority’s Board of Directors, one of four federal posts established in accordance with federal law P.L.
 110-432.
 The Board determines agency policy and oversees funding, operation, and expansion of transit facilities.

 WMATA is a partner in operating the Circulator bus, a public/private initiative first envisioned in NCPC’s Extending the Legacy plan.